gtod/postgres-json/README.md

 encode your lisp object (list, hash-table, array, CLOS objects, etc.) to JSON you can now put it straight into PostgreSQL 9.4+.

-For example: `(bake-interface cat :to-json jsown:to-json)`

 ### I do not want integer keys

 This is not too hard.
-You can supply a keyword argument `use-id` to `insert` or (and this will take a little more effort, see `bake-interface`) you could make a UUID sequence in PG and get values from that.
+You can supply a keyword argument `use-id` to `insert` or (and this will take a little more effort, see `bake-model`) you could make a UUID sequence in PG and get values from that.
 TODO.

 ### Backend